PrestaShop/open-source/content/maintainers-guide/processes/reviewing-pull-requests.md

 You can add `Waiting for QA` label to request a validation from QA team.
 Some PRs do not need QA testing, for example fixing a typo or a code change that only impacts CI.

 Some other PRs may require QA by a developer, for example if the PR is very technical and does not change the behavior of the software.
-In that case, you can add `Waiting for QA` and `Waiting for dev` label.
-This should be discussed with QA functional team.
+In that case, the maintainer team may validate the change.

+The decision to validate a Pull Request through developer QA is driven by the maintainer team, based on the technical nature and testability of the change.
+The QA team may be consulted when clarification is needed.
+Appropriate labels such as `Waiting for QA` and `Waiting for dev` can be applied accordingly.

 If the PR behavior is confirmed by QA Team (or a developer, for the "Waiting for dev PRs), the PR can be merged.
 See above section `Merging Pull Requests` for the different actions needed following the merge.